This page covers some frequently asked questions about applying for PhD students within the VAS research group.

 Your application can only be considered after you have formally applied and after the eligibility criteria has been checked by the relevant office.

-If your application is selected for assessment by the VAS group, we normally follow the following steps with all applicants:
+If your application is selected for assessment by SAIL, we normally follow the following steps with all applicants:

 Q: Can you help me with my research statement for the PhD application?